vmware/nsx-powerops/README.md

 Optional Pre-Requisites:

 * GIT (optional) [https://git-scm.com/]
-* MS VISIO (optional - some feature wont work if not installed) [https://www.microsoft.com/en-us/evalcenter/evaluate-visio-professional-2016]
+* MS VISIO (optional - Needed for Environment Documentation option 'Document NSX Environment Diagram via VISIO Tool') [https://www.microsoft.com/en-us/evalcenter/evaluate-visio-professional-2016]

 ## Notes:
+* After downloading the NSX-PowerOps repo as zip, Right click on the zip file -> Click Properties -> Click Unblock.
+Do it before unzipping otherwise may get error that execution of script was blocked.
 * For PowerCLI to work correctly: 'Set-ExecutionPolicy RemoteSigned' in powercli
 * Run the e-Cube.ps1 in PowerShell [tested on VMware PowerCLI 6.5 Release 1]
 * When in e-Cube.ps1: